O1O1O1O/notebook/meetups/2017-02-01-microservices.md

 ### How does the world of DevOps and SRE look with lambda especially since most companies don't have an amazing team like NetFlix?
 - companies that get out of the way of the talent and let them performcan all have engineers like Netflix - it's not that Netflix has special engineers
-- Google SRE book is a good read: https://landing.google.com/sre/book.html
+- Google SRE book is a good read. [online for free](https://landing.google.com/sre/book.html)
 - Netflix model for SRE - has an SRE team, develop tooling that measure availability - successful starts not uptime minutes, and tooling to measure what is going wrong and tooling to route errors to devs.
 If devs are on call they write much better code :-)
 - Google model is an ownership model - when things get mature something is run by operations for you.
 - Google model can lead to apps that stop evolving (like Blogger).
 Netflix model is more agile friendly as devs never lose ownership.